data-pup/sicp-exercises/1.1.7-square-root-by-newtons-method/README.md

 2. A function to improve the guess.
 3. A function that will repeat (1) and (2) until a satisfactory guess is found.
 4. A function that will generate an initial approximation.

+### Checking the quality of a guess:

+Before we do anything else, we should understand how to check the accuracy of a given approximation of the square root of a value.
+Only after this should we move on to improving approximations, and doing so within a recursive loop.

+The syntax of this will look slightly different in F#, but the same process is used: Square the guess, and find the absolute value of the difference.